mattcaron/thermostat/README.md

 network.
 We're at 2 levels of encryption and credentials, and I'm not going lose any sleep over the fact that the second layer of encryption is not as strong as it could be.

+#### NodeRED / Webserver

+This is just using the default selfsigned cert that's generated when Apache is installed.

 ## License